kwelch/eventbrite-sdk-javascript/docs/users.md

 <a id="getById"></a>

 ## `sdk.users.get(id)`
-This method is used to load the details for a specific user by their user id.
+Gets the details for a specific user by their user id.

 **Read [`/users/:id` documentation](user-get-me) for more details.**